Frequently Asked Questions

 Can my wife/husband take English classes too?

-If your spouse wants to learn English to eventually start a degree program, he or she will need to apply for an F1 visa.
-People on an F-2 visa cannot take classes that they will use to prepare for future study or a future degree.
+If your spouse wants to learn English full-time, he or she will need to apply for an F1 visa.
+People on an F-2 visa may study part-time, however AES’s policy is for full-time study only.

 How much is the tuition?